The Last Optimist

 These are the things I do to keep my feet in place

-Jump from the branch and ride on the edge
+Jump from the rock and ride on the edge

 Of the storm that has ravaged our hearts and our heads